Getting Started: Reusing React Chat API Components Series

-PubNub is used for real-time message delivery, metadata, user presence, and other chat related data to facilitate the actions within the chat UI Components.
+How can you leverage chat API components?
+PubNub is used for real-time message delivery, metadata, presence, and other chat related data to facilitate the actions within the chat UI Components.
 React Chat Components have PubNub services fully incorporated and are ready to use, including built-in light and dark themes with CSS variables that are customizable for any use case.

 These are the React application components that are currently available: